Skip to main content

 How and where can I access recorded sessions?

-Recordings of your taught sessions will normally be available for you to view from your Canvas module site four working days after the teaching session has taken place.
+Recordings of your taught sessions will normally be available for you to view from your Canvas module site up to four working days after the teaching session has taken place.
 This gives the lecturer time to review, and possibly edit, the recording.

 Make the most of recordings as part of your studies

 See our tips below for how to get the best out of recordings and enhance how you learn and study.
-Doing this will help you engage better with your lectures/classes; take better notes; and revise for assessments and exams.
+Doing this will help you engage better with your classes; take better notes; and revise for assessments and exams.

 Attend and Engage